Enhance your understanding of curriculum

 The Curriculum and Instruction program is designed for individuals who hold initial certification in general education or general and special education at the Early Childhood or Childhood level.
-Students in this program have the opportunity to delve deeply into areas that are of professional interest to them, shaping their own program of study.
-Students may choose to concentrate their coursework and fieldwork in areas such as child development, curricular studies, children's literature, or the math and sciences.
+You will have the opportunity to delve deeply into areas that are of professional interest to you, shaping your own program of study.
+You may choose to concentrate your coursework and fieldwork in areas such as child development, curricular studies, children's literature, or the math and sciences.

 Certification in Education